FightMND

 FightMND is an Australian not-for-profit organisation focused on funding and promoting research into finding effective treatments and ultimately a cure for Motor Neurone Disease (MND), also known as Amyotrophic Lateral Sclerosis (ALS).
 It is one of Australia's most prominent charities dedicated to this cause and is well known for its annual Big Freeze fundraising campaign, held in conjunction with an Australian Football League (AFL) match at the Melbourne Cricket Ground.

-History and Background
+History

-FightMND was co-founded in 2014 by Neale Daniher, a former AFL player and coach, alongside Dr. Ian Davis, an MND researcher and patient, and Pat Cunningham, a businessman and advocate.
+FightMND was co-founded in 2014 by the following individuals: Neale Daniher, a former AFL player and coach; Dr. Ian Davis, an MND researcher and patient; and Pat Cunningham, a businessman and advocate.
 The organisation was launched after Daniher was diagnosed with MND in 2013.
 Determined to fight the disease not just for himself but for the thousands affected by it, Daniher became the public face of the campaign, inspiring widespread support across Australia.

 Motor Neurone Disease is a progressive neurological condition that attacks the motor neurons in the brain and spinal cord, leading to muscle weakness, paralysis, and eventually death.
 There is currently no known cure or effective long-term treatment, and the average life expectancy after diagnosis is 27 months.